 A Pure Mathematics degree from Sheffield University and a M.Sc. with research into medical statistics from Newcastle University resulted in an early career as an award-winning research engineer, culminating as the Head of Offshore Engineer-Planning for British Gas where Ann was the first woman qualified to go offshore in Britain.

-Prior to joining Mastercard, Ari spent over 12 years with GE in a variety of senior roles in accounting, audit, corporate finance, and private equity across several key markets in the Americas, Europe, & Asia Pacific.
-In his last role prior to Mastercard, Ari led the GE Private Equity business in India.
-His first role after university was working in the financial services group of Price Waterhouse in their London office.
+Before joining Mastercard, Ari spent over 12 years with GE in a variety of senior roles in accounting, audit, corporate finance, and private equity across several key markets in the Americas, Europe and Asia Pacific.

-He is on the Advisory Board of the Singapore Management University Lee Kong Chian School of Business (SMU-LKCSB); He is also on the Board of the US-ASEAN Business Council (USABC).
+Ari holds a number of Board positions, including Independent Board Director with Airtel Payments Bank Limited in India, Advisory Board Member of the Singapore Management University Lee Kong Chian School of Business (SMU-LKCSB), and Board Member of the US-ASEAN Business Council (USABC).

-Ari is B.Com (Hons) graduate from Delhi University, an MBA from Cardiff University, and is a qualified chartered accountant from the Institute of Chartered Accountants in England and Wales.
+He is a B.Com (Hons) graduate from Delhi University, a MBA from Cardiff University, and is a qualified chartered accountant from the Institute of Chartered Accountants in England and Wales.

 Previously at Mastercard, Blake led the global debit products organization.
 Prior to that role, she was responsible for global product management for consumer products, ensuring technology investments were strategically aligned with key business and market needs.